Kenyatta International Convention Centre: General

 The KICC currently stands as the ninth tallest building in Kenya, reaching a height of just over 105 metres.
 It succeeded the Hilton Nairobi as the tallest building in Kenya, a position it held for 26 years before being surpassed by Teleposta Tower.
-The tower consists of 28 floors, including a revolving restaurant which offers panoramic views of the city, rotating 360° in 76 minutes.
+The tower consists of 32 floors, including a revolving restaurant which offers panoramic views of the city, rotating 360° in 76 minutes.
 The building's light terracotta façade reflects traditional African architecture, as does the use of simple solid shapes- cuboids make up the Plenary hall, the tower consists of a cylinder composed of several cuboids and the amphitheatre and helipad both resemble cones.

-There are several well-equipped conference and meeting rooms with the largest having a capacity over 4,000 delegates.
+There are several well-equipped conference and meeting rooms with the largest having a capacity over 6,000 delegates.
 The KICC is equipped with Simultaneous Interpretation Equipment with a capability of up to seven languages, a modern business centre, a banking facility, tour and travel services, expansive grounds and ample and secure parking.
 It is often depicted as an icon of Nairobi.

 Up until the 1980s, there was a 'revolving restaurant' atop the KICC that was popular with politicians and the elite, but years of neglect literally brought it to a halt, though concerted efforts in 2012 to revive it were somewhat short lived.
 The 148-seater restaurant has a revolving mortar programmed to make approximately one revolution in 76 minutes.

 The Amphitheatre

-At the amphitheatre "heritage and modernity meet".
-It is designed for medium-sized convening, 800 sittings on three balconies surrounding the auditorium, brings to life and control any serious business meeting.
-It is equipped with SIE Booths, full logic recording facilities, state of the art public address system and sound proofing.
+The amphitheater is designed for medium-sized events and accommodates 800 people on three balconies surrounding the auditorium, making it suitable for business meetings.
+It is equipped with SIE Booths, full logic recording facilities, a public address system and sound proofing.

-The Plenary
+Tsavo Ballroom

 The largest conference chamber of its kind in East Africa, the plenary is fortified with sound proof grey stone, deep natural wood and lofty ceilings.
 It caters for large international meetings, exhibitions and grand balls, and has a capacity of 5000 people.
 It is equipped with Advanced Sound Amplification & recording systems, Wireless Simultaneous interpretation Equipment (up to 7 languages) booths, and observer galleries.
 Its high ceilings were made for elaborate décor, hosting banners and other promotional materials.